ArminJo/ServoEasing/README.md

 | 45 | 115 ms  | 390 degree per second |

 # Why *.hpp files instead of *.cpp files?
-**Every *.cpp file is compiled separately** by a call of the compiler only compiling this file.
+**Every \*.cpp file is compiled separately** by a call of the compiler exclusively for this cpp file.
 These calls are managed by the IDE / make system.
-In the Arduino IDE they are issued when you click on *Verify* or *Upload*.<br/>
+In the Arduino IDE the calls are executed when you click on *Verify* or *Upload*.<br/>
-The problem is: **How to set [compile options](#compile-options--macros-for-this-library) for all *.cpp files, especially for libraries used?**<br/>
+And now our problem with Arduino is: **How to set [compile options](#compile-options--macros-for-this-library) for all *.cpp files, especially for libraries used?**<br/>
-IDE's like [Sloeber](https://github.com/ArminJo/ServoEasing#modifying-compile-options--macros-with-sloeber-ide) or [PlatformIO](https://github.com/ArminJo/ServoEasing#modifying-compile-options--macros-with-platformio) support this by allowing to set this options per project.
+IDE's like [Sloeber](https://github.com/ArminJo/ServoEasing#modifying-compile-options--macros-with-sloeber-ide) or [PlatformIO](https://github.com/ArminJo/ServoEasing#modifying-compile-options--macros-with-platformio) support this by allowing to specify a set of options per project.
-They in turn add these options to each compiler call e.g. `-DTRACE`.<br/>
+They add these options at each compiler call e.g. `-DTRACE`.<br/>
 But Arduino lacks this feature.
 So the **workaround** is not to compile all sources separately, but to concatenate them to one huge source file by including them in your source.
 This is done by e.g. `#include "ServoEasing.hpp"`.<br/>
-But why not `#include "ServoEasing.cpp"`?
-Try it and you will see tons of errors, because each function of the *.cpp file is compiled twice, first by compiling the huge file and second by compiling the *.cpp file separately, like described above.
+But why not `#include "ServoEasing.cpp"`?<br/>
+Try it and you will see tons of errors, because each function of the *.cpp file is now compiled twice, first by compiling the huge file and second by compiling the *.cpp file separately, like described above.
-So the extension *cpp* is not longer possible, and one solution is, to use *hpp* as extension, to show that it is an included *.cpp file.
+So using the extension *cpp* is not longer possible, and one solution is to use *hpp* as extension, to show that it is an included *.cpp file.
 Every other extension e.g. *cinclude* would do, but *hpp* seems to be common sense.

 # Using the new *.hpp files / how to avoid `multiple definitions` linker errors